-Becoming a stepparent is a mean ol’ tangle of emotions.
-One day you’re hopeful and the next you’re ready to throw in the towel.
-You have moments of bone-deep loneliness alternating with feeling like you’re creating something magical with your partner— a new family that didn’t exist until the two of you met.
-You feel furious, jealous, frustrated, then calm, accepting, loving, detached.
+Becoming a stepparent is a mean ol' tangle of emotions.
+One day you're hopeful and the next you're ready to throw in the towel.
+You have moments of bone-deep loneliness alternating with feeling like you're creating something magical with your partner— a new family that didn't exist until the two of you met.
+You feel furious, jealous, angry, guilty, then calm, accepting, loving, and/or totally over it.
 All of this in the space of a single afternoon sometimes.

 What you're feeling right now— the contradiction and confusion and wondering which emotion's going to hold you hostage next— all of that is completely normal.

 I've heard the exact same issues come up for hundreds of people as they're becoming stepparents, and they're the exact same issues that I experienced myself in the early years of blending our family.
 By breaking down the process of becoming a stepparent into distinct stages, you can start recognizing patterns and pick apart each emotion separately so it's easier for you to accept, deal, know this is normal, forgive yourself, and move on to the next stage.
 Some stages may overlap, and you might take one step forward, two step backs the entire way to acceptance.
 But eventually you will reach a place where life once again makes sense and find stepparenting is a gig you find you can live with.

 The feelings you’ll experience as you’re becoming a stepparent fall into 7 stages:

 Let’s break these down a bit, shall we?